Berkeley College: Academics

 Berkeley College offers certificate, associate's, bachelor's, and graduate degree programs.
 The college serves a diverse student body of more than 4,000 students through The Larry L. Luing School of Business, School of Professional Studies, and School of Health Studies, on-site and online.

 Berkeley College launched its first graduate degree program, a Master of Business Administration in 2015.
 Through Berkeley College's Corporate Learning Partnership, the MBA program partners with organizations like Affinity Federal Credit Union to offer master's degree and continuing education programs to employees.
 Berkeley College launched an MBA through the college's Larry L. Luing School of Business in Manhattan, NY, that was offered on-site at the Midtown Manhattan campus beginning in April 2022.

 Berkeley College announced the launch of a Master of Science in Nursing program through its School of Health Studies in December 2021.
-The advanced degree has specialized concentrations in Nursing Leadership and Management, Nursing Education, Family Nurse Practitioner, and Public Health and Emergency Management Nursing.
 With this program approval, Berkeley College – New Jersey has the only Licensed Practical Nurse-Bachelor of Science in Nursing-Master of Science in Nursing (LPN-BSN-MSN) pathway program in the State of New Jersey.

 Berkeley has offered distance education courses since 1998.
+Berkeley has been ranked among the Best College for Online Bachelor's Degree Programs for 13 consecutive years.